grothedev/fp_flutter/README.md

 * attach file to reply
 * tag exclusion
 * button to show complete list of tags (also get more popular tags)
-* hide or encrypt ip addresses on API
-* ability to report posts for illegality or spam
-  - increments num reports on croak. on server, if num is high enough, notify admin
 * wifi direct
-* limit # of tags in request
 * post-initial-release features
   - identify commenters or just OP?
   - different croak types (poll, resource bank, plant, tool library, event)